marimeryboh/Aeropolis_297281/README.md

 ### Key Takeaways:

-1. **Linear Regression Outperforms Other Models**: Across all metrics (MAE, RMSE, R²), Linear Regression consistently demonstrated the best performance, highlighting its suitability for this dataset.
+1. **Linear Regression Outperforms Other Models**: Across all metrics (MAE, RMSE, R²), Linear Regression consistently demonstrated the best performance, highlighting its effectiveness for this dataset.
 2. **Hist Gradient Boosting is a Strong Alternative**: With comparable performance to Linear Regression, it showcases robustness and generalization capabilities.
 3. **Random Forest Requires Further Tuning**: Its overfitting tendencies limit its generalizability to unseen data.

 ![Unknown](https://github.com/user-attachments/assets/90a6ce5c-dcf3-44ba-a114-e00d0cd9f93b)

 In conclusion, while we aimed to optimize the cargo capacity of drones in Aeropolis, we ended up realizing that the best way to carry weight isn’t just through drones... it's through the power of Linear Regression!
-Turns out, even in a futuristic world, sometimes the simplest approach still takes flight! ✈️
+It turns out that even in a futuristic world, sometimes the simplest approach still takes flight! ✈️